grappafinance/core-physical/docs/repo-guide.md

 ### Integration tests

 You can find the integration tests for each engine in `test/engine-integrations/`.
-In these tests, we setup the engine with the real Grappa contract and OptionToken contract to test the margining rules.
+In these tests, we setup the engine with the real Grappa contract and PhysicalOptionToken contract to test the margining rules.

 Mosts of the tests for engines are in this form, as it give us better gas estimation, and make it easier to test shared logic like payout in settlement.